Safety Tips For Solo Female Traveller

 Book your trip in advance with a tour guide.

-Do not bring all the money with you.
+Don’t bring all your money with you.

-Do not take any bags from anyone, especially at the airport.
+Do not take any bags from anyone.

 Protect yourself and be smart.